signalogic/SigSRF_SDK/mediaTest_readme.md

 The original wav files are included in the mediaTest/test_files subfolder; they are recordings from a speech corpus known as the <a href="https://www.cs.columbia.edu/~hgs/audio/harvard.html">"Harvard Sentences"</a>, prepared in the 1960s by the IEEE Subcommittee on Subjective Measurements as part of their recommended practices for speech quality measurements.

-In general, to enable ASR with any arbitrary mediaMin command, including mediaMin commands documented on this page, you can set the "ENABLE_STREAM_GROUP_ASR" bit in the -dN command line option (-dN command line options and debug flags are documented in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+In general, to enable ASR with any arbitrary mediaMin command, including mediaMin commands documented on this page, you can set the ENABLE_STREAM_GROUP_ASR flag in the -dN command line option (-dN command line options and debug flags are documented in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 Here are some notes about ASR operation:

 1. Input is expected to be wideband audio (i.e. 16 kHz sampling rate); in the case of pcap input this implies wideband codecs such as AMR-WB, EVS, G711.1, or clear mode with 256 kbps data
 2. The SDK version of mediaMin currently supports pcap input with RTP encoded voice (e.g. VoLTE codecs).
-A version that also handles wav and USB audio input is expected in 2Q22.
+A version that also handles wav and USB audio input is expected in 1Q23.
 As shown in [Converting Wav to Pcaps](#user-content-convertingwav2pcaps), pcaps can be generated from wav files using mediaTest commands
 3. Capacity with ASR enabled is substantially reduced.
 For more information on ASR capacity / real-time performance, see <a href="https://github.com/signalogic/SigSRF_SDK#user-content-asrnotes">ASR Notes</a>

 <a name="rtpmalwaredetection"><a/>